 - When the water starts boiling, place the food item in the water to cook.
 The length of cooking time will depend on the food item and the method of cooking you will be using later.

 - Follow the recipe’s instructions for cooking time and desired texture.
 When you’ve reached the level of softness required, drain the boiled water, and immediately run cold water over the food to stop the cooking process and help the food item maintain its color and texture.
+Alternatively, you can shock the food in an ice-bath to stop the cooking even faster.

 - Set the food aside until you are ready to use it.

-History of the Word (by Mistake)
+History of the Word "Parboil"

 The word "parboil" is from the Old French word parboillir, which actually means to boil thoroughly.
 By mistaken association with the word "part" or "partial," the word has acquired its current meaning to "partially boil."